malexsmith/3700_Assignment_1_dispersal/README.md

 write.dna(DNA.no_trans.1, file = 'dispersal_sequences_aligned.fasta', format = 'fasta' )

 # Now that you've added sequences and aligned them it's time to make a phylogeny with your aligned sequences.
-There are many ways to make a phylogeny - we're going to try 2, ML and NJ.
+There are many ways to make a phylogeny - we're use Maximum Likelihood (ML)

-# This block will make a Maximum Likelihood (ML) tree called "phy_ml"
+# This block will make an ML tree called "phy_ml"

 dispersal.align <- read.dna('dispersal_sequences_aligned.fasta', format = 'fasta')